 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.

 good hand to eye co-ordination and manual dexterity

 good skills with technology.

-The degree programme involves block release while employed as a practitioner-level trainee with the NHS.
-This is usually 2 days a week (term time) academic contact and the rest of the time in post.
+The training programme lasts 4 years and involves distance learning and block release while employed as a practitioner-level trainee with the NHS.

 Under the supervision of senior staff, trainees gain experience in more complex procedures while keeping a logbook.
 They can join the SCST as student members and become associate members when they graduate.

 The RCCP runs a voluntary register for cardiac physiologists.
 It is recommended that you do register.
 Check the RCCP website for up to date information.

 Job prospects are good as there is a shortage of qualified staff in the UK.